Azure-Samples/azure-video-indexer-samples/VideoIndexerEnabledByArc/aks/readme.md

 ### Step 1 - Create Azure Arc Kubernetes Cluster and connect it to your cluster

 > **_Note_:**
-> The following command assumes you have a kubernetes cluster and that the Current Contenxt on your ./kube/config file points to it.
+> The following command assumes you have a kubernetes cluster and that the Current Context on your ./kube/config file points to it.

 Run the following command to connect your cluster.
 This command deploys the Azure Arc agents to the cluster and installs Helm v.
 3.6.3 to the .azure folder of the deployment machine.
 This Helm 3 installation is only used for Azure Arc, and it does not remove or change any previously installed versions of Helm on the machine.